automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Othnielosaurus.md

 # Othnielosaurus
-## Description: Also named after the famous paleontologist Othniel C. Marsh.
+## Also named after the famous paleontologist Othniel C. Marsh.